Nazareth Academy, Gaya

-Etymology

-St. Michael's School had its name changed in 1953 by the Sisters Charity of Nazareth, Ann Bernadette, Patricia Mary and Ellen Maria.
-The school was named after Nazareth, a city in Israel associated with Jesus Christ.

 History

 The school was established as Saint Michael's School Gaya, Bihar in 1939.
 Nazareth Academy, Gaya was founded in 1953, under the control of the Sisters of Charity of Nazareth by Sister Ann Bernadette, Sister Patricia Mary and Sister Ellen Maria.
 It is associated with the Roman Catholic Archdiocese of Patna.

 Though it has been a school for more than 50 years, it has not always been Nazareth Academy.
 The school opened on 2 February 1939 under the banner of Saint Michael's School.
 Under the leadership of Mother Engelbert, the Sisters of the Institute of the Blessed Virgin Mary came to establish this first convent school in Gaya.
 The school was originally a Hindi medium, though it slowly evolved into two sections - Hindi and English - and ultimately it became an English medium with Hindi as a subject.